mitshell/CryptoMobile/README.md

 TOPc handling is similar as in Milenage and can be set explicitly through the set\_topc() method before calling f1() and f2345() methods several times, then finally unset with unset\_topc() method.

+### Conversion and key-derivation functions
+Many conversion and key-derivation functions are provided in the _conv_ module:
+- the generic KDF
+- conv102\_C* for 2G/3G authentication vectors conversion
+- conv401\_A* for LTE key derivation and 3G / LTE authentication vectors conversion
+- conv501\_A* for NR key derivation and LTE / NR authentication vectors conversion

 ### Kasumi-based encryption and integrity protection algorithms